t-mullen/hyperhost/README.md

 - Very large websites, **more than 80MB**, can freeze up when clients attempt to load them.
 (Serving needs to be staggered.)
 - URLs pointing to hosted files inside **Javascript** files will not work. **External URLs will work.** (JS cannot easily be refactored, a partial fix might happen.)
 - Huge assets like long videos or high-res images will crash the host due to encoding being impossible.
 (These need to be moved to blobs!)
+- Scripts containing the string '</script>' cannot be encoded and will be removed.
+(Host these externally for now.)

 **Upcoming Features:**
 - Virtual backend - Handle API calls and subsequent calls to the host, allow session management and small databases.